wolfm2/oF_2018SP/README.md

 Class slides are [here](https://drive.google.com/drive/folders/1a5XLCCIaZmdTavGbogB_-p-dzR81Ieeb?usp=sharing).
  You must be logged into your school account to access them.

+Each week during class hours submit an issue to the repository containing your first,last name as it appears in canvas.
+This will be used for attendance.

 When you are pushing your work, do it in the correct project/name directory.
 Don't add/delete others work.
 All github activity will be timestamped with your name.